starjumper30/acme-monorepo/log.md

 - Use firebase analytics to track usage

 ### User-facing Features

-- Switch between tile view and grid view
+- Switch between card view and grid view
+- Deep linking: put genre selection, view type, per page, and pageIndex into route params to enable linking directly to a particular state
 - click on movie to open full page route
 - AI integration for movie recommendations
 - User profile features